Luke1982/PriceArrangement/README.md

 1. Cliënt and product are directly linked (through the related lists on a PriceArrangement record) and the PriceArrangement category is '--None--' (or your local translation of '--None--')
 2. No cliënt or product is linked to the PriceArrangement record but there is a PriceArrangement record where the category matches that of the product or service
 3. The PriceArrangement category is set to '--None--', there is no matching product or service found but there is a cliënt found.
+This PriceArrangement record should have no product or service linked, so that it can be used to set a discount for an entire cliënt.
 4. The PriceArrangement category is set to '--None--', there is no matching cliënt found but there is a product or service found.

 **IMPORTANT**